Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida vs. Kentucky Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game between the Florida Gators (10-3, 0-0 SEC) and No. 6 Kentucky Wildcats (10-2, 0-0 SEC) going head to head at Exactech Arena at the Stephen C. O'Connell Center has a projected final score of 82-81 (based on our computer prediction) in favor of Florida, so it should be a tight matchup.
-The game will begin at 12:30 PM ET on January 6.
+Saturday's contest features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) squaring off at Exactech Arena at the Stephen C. O'Connell Center in what is expected to be a tight matchup, with a projected 82-81 win for Florida according to our computer prediction.
+Tipoff is at 12:30 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!